-The country, as a whole, continues to pick up the pieces amidst trying to recover from the different phases of the pandemic.
-St. Johns County (SJC) recovery remains focused on the critical needs to serve the community.
-The price of building materials has increased and due to the high demand for contractors to address affected residents and businesses, production did not yield the desired outcomes for the year.
-Businesses, internal staffing, partner agencies, and the community continue to diligently work toward effectively improving the quality of life of our residents and businesses.
-During the fiscal year, SJC was proud and encouraged by the completion of the final stages of 99 unit affordable housing complex, and a workforce housing development focused on maintaining affordability for homebuyers desiring to root or to remain rooted within the community.
+St. Johns County (SJC) recovery continues to focus on the critical needs to serve the community.
+The price of building materials has increased, and due to the high demand for contractors to address affected residents and businesses, production has not yielded the desired outcomes for the year.
+Businesses, internal staffing, partner agencies, and the community continue to diligently work toward effectively improving our residents' and businesses' quality of life.
+During the fiscal year, SJC was proud the completion of multiple activities and the beginning of new ones.
+Focusing strongly on providing the needs of the community, we were able to meet our expenditure ratio goal as well as an expenditure amount of \$2.3 million.

-The projects were awarded during the CDBG FY 22-23, which addressed the priorities and specific objectives noted in the St. Johns County Consolidated Plan.
-Applications for new housing units, owner occupied rehabilitation, and rapid rehousing for veterans, homeless, elderly, and special needs continue to be reviewed and processed.
-Public infrastructure and improvements were initially delayed as the cost of construction and building materials increased; however, through negotiation and scope revision, planned projects are moving forward.
+The projects awarded during the CDBG FY 2023-2024 addressed the priorities and specific objectives noted in the St. Johns County Consolidated Plan.
+Applications for new housing units, owner-occupied rehabilitation, and rapid rehousing for veterans, homeless, elderly, and special needs continue to be reviewed and processed.
+Public infrastructure and improvements were initially delayed as construction and building materials cost increased; however, through negotiation and scope revision, planned projects are moving forward.
+One of the Public Infrastructures, Hastings Community Center and Library, phased a design revision as the Buy America Built America Act rolled in.